-The St. Francis cardiac rehabilitation team works with people who have had a myocardial infarction (heart attack), angina pectoris (chest pain), coronary artery bypass surgery, valve replacement, coronary angioplasty or coronary artery disease.
+The St. Francis Regional Medical Center cardiac rehabilitation team works with people who have had a myocardial infarction (heart attack), angina pectoris (chest pain), coronary artery bypass surgery, valve replacement, coronary angioplasty or coronary artery disease.
 Each person's risk factors are assessed to develop a personal prevention plan, and patients learn how to exercise for their heart health.

-A physician referral is required to enroll in the Heart Failure Rehabilitation program.
+A physician referral is required to enroll in the heart failure rehabilitation program.
 Talk with your doctor or call St. Francis Cardiac Rehab at 952.428.2080 for assistance.

 Sessions may or may not be covered by your health plan.
-If your insurance company does not cover cardiac rehab expenses, ask about inexpensive self-pay programs.
+If your insurance company does not cover cardiac rehab expenses, ask about our inexpensive self-pay programs.

 This self-pay program provides ongoing, self-directed exercise in a safe, supported environment.
 Participants need to be approved for this program by a physician and must demonstrate safe and independent exercise practices.